 Having the ability to access local information relating to children, youth, adults and seniors for a community is important to support planning and targeted strategies but more importantly it can build on the diversity and uniqueness of each community.

 The main industries include:

 - Manufacturing

+- Retail trade

 - Health care and social assistance

-- Agriculture, forestry, fishing and hunting
+- Construction

-- Transportation and warehousing
+- Accommodation and food services

-- Retail trade

 This community is 1 of 33 in New Brunswick.

 It is part of: